coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 That said, if you don't know how to install the development environment, don't worry - we'd rather have your proposals, even if you don't know how to check them that way.

+Do not use trailing two spaces for line breaks, since these cannot be seen and may be silently removed by some tools.
+Instead, use <tt>&lt;br&nbsp;&gt;</tt> (an HTML break).

 ## Code changes